 Physical Medium: Choose the type of hardware device for data communications.
-Options include Modem, Ethernet Encapsulation, COM Port, and None.
+Options include Modem, COM Port, and None.
 The default is COM Port.

 - 1. None: Select None to indicate there is no physical connection, which displays the Operation with no Communications section. - 2.
 COM Port: Select Com Port to display and configure the Serial Port Settings section. - 3.
 Modem: Select Modem if phone lines are used for communications, which are configured in the Modem Settings section. - 4.
-Ethernet Encap.: Select if Ethernet Encapsulation is used for communications, which displays the Ethernet Settings section. - 5.
 Shared: Verify the connection is correctly identified as sharing the current configuration with another channel.
 This is a read-only property.